 There were two popular methods used during that time to put things in writing.
 People used to write on thin parchments prepared from the hides of animals and this was known as Riq.
 The Quran also uses this word.
 There was also something called Mehriq.
 In Lisan ul Arab, Mehriq is defined as a very fine thin hide that was produced for the purpose of writing.
 The Quran also uses the word Qirtas twice as a material used for writing.
 This means that the paper was in use at the time of the revelation and Allah used the word to emphasize the importance of writings.

 The prophet was very particular about the availability of writing material at all times.
 This was to ensure that the message of Allah can be written down instantly.
 For instance, during the migration to Medina, there are references that he made sure that his companions carried pen, inkpot and paper.
-The letter written to Suraqa, the one who was chasing him during the journey provides evidence to this fact.
+The letter written to Suraqa, the one who was chasing him during the journey, provides evidence of this fact.

-It is evident that at the time of the Prophet a large number of Muslims knew how to read and write.
+It is evident that at the time of the Prophet, a large number of Muslims knew how to read and write.
 The material for writing was easily available and the community of believers under the leadership of the Prophet was aware of preserving the divine revelations in writing.
 The Prophet would instantly ask the available scribers to write down the revelation and would also teach the believers to memorize the portion.

 Motivation to learn the Quran